What’s so “critical” about Salesforce Critical Updates?

 - Due Soon: Complete Steps By date is approaching.

-- Steps Completed: Update has been completed.
+- Steps Completed: The update has been completed.

 If you’re considering automating your testing plan, keep the following candidates in mind: